samartzidis/magicstick.io/README.md

 ## Disclaimer

 magicstick.io was professionally developed with love and attention to detail, following software engineering best practices.
 There is no 100% guarantee however that it will work for your particular setup neither I accept responsibility for anything going wrong to your equipment (including explosions, earthquakes and floods) or to you directly or indirectly through its use.
 By accepting to use the device and related software you also accept full responsibility for all of the above.
-When you get a magicstick.io device from Etsy, it is returnable and refundable based on the associated _Etsy_ site policy.
+When you order a magicstick.io device from _Etsy_, it is returnable and refundable based on the associated _Etsy_ site policy.